ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-NVIDIA Project DIGITS: The AI Supercomputer for Generative AI - <a href="https://medium.com/data-science-in-your-pocket/nvidia-project-digits-the-ai-supercomputer-for-generative-ai-2c95a2724e6b" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fired From Meta After 1 Week: Here’s All The Dirt I Got - <a href="https://medium.com/@sebastiancarlos/fired-from-meta-after-1-week-heres-all-the-dirt-i-got-855e4e5a0d65" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Data Science in your pocket`**
+✍️ **posted by `Sebastian Carlos`**

-<blockquote>What is NVIDIA DIGITS?</blockquote>
+<blockquote>This is not just another story of a disgruntled ex-employee.
+I’m not shying away from the serious corporate espionage or the ethical…</blockquote>

 <h3>2.
-Teaching AI to tell visually consistent stories - <a href="https://medium.com/ai-in-plain-english/teaching-ai-to-tell-visually-consistent-stories-212e48dccdf1" target="_blank" rel="noopener noreferrer">link</a></h3>
+What developers miss about the Single Responsibility Principle - <a href="https://medium.com/gitconnected/what-developers-miss-about-the-single-responsibility-principle-de863574a917" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Artificial Intelligence in Plain English`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>We understand stories differently than we understand moments.
-A moment can be striking or beautiful on its own — a sunset, a dancer’s leap…</blockquote>
+<blockquote>The real meaning of the “S” in SOLID</blockquote>

 <h3>3.
 My Top 3 Tips for Being a Great Software Architect - <a href="https://medium.com/gitconnected/my-top-3-tips-for-being-a-great-software-architect-173c3755b68b" target="_blank" rel="noopener noreferrer">link</a></h3>